tripat86/DatingApp/README.md

 Implemented a private messaging system

+Implemented functioanlity where user can like profiles of other user's profile( of opposite sex )

 Implemented filtering, sorting and paging of data

 Implemented Authentication using JWT Authentication tokens for securing Webapi's.